-- 28. We commit ourselves to the strategy of enabling all key actors, in the public, private and community sectors, to play an effective role at national, state/provincial, metropolitan and local levels in human settlements and shelter development. - 29.
-We further commit ourselves to the objectives of: - (a) exercising public authority and using public resources with transparency and accountability; - (b) decentralizing authority and resources, as appropriate, as well as functions and responsibilities to the level most effective in addressing needs of people in their settlements; - (c) promoting institutional and legal frameworks and capacity-building conducive to civic engagement and broad-based participation in human settlements development; - (d) capacity-building for human settlements management and development; - (e) supporting institutional and legal enabling frameworks for mobilizing financial resources for sustainable shelter and human settlements development; and
+28. We commit ourselves to the strategy of enabling all key actors, in the public, private and community sectors, to play an effective role - at national, state/provincial, metropolitan and local levels - in human settlements and shelter development.

+29. We further commit ourselves to die objectives of:

+and

+(a) Exercising public authority and using public resources with transparency and accountability;

+(b) Decentralizing authority and resources, as appropriate, as well as functions and responsibilities to the level most effective in addressing needs of people in their settlements;

+(c) Promoting institutional and legal frameworks and capacity-building conducive to civic engagement and broad-based participation in human settlements development;

+(d) Capacity-building for human settlements management and development:

+(e) Supporting institutional and legal enabling frameworks for mobilizing financial resources for sustainable shelter and human settlements development; and

-(f) promoting equal access to reliable information, utilizing, where appropriate, modern communication technology and networks.
+(f) Promoting equal access to reliable information, utilizing, where appropriate, modern communications technology and networks.

-Financing Shelter and Human Settlements
+D. Financing shelter and human settlements

-- 30. We commit ourselves to strengthening existing financial mechanisms and, where appropriate, developing new mechanisms for financing the implementation of the Habitat Agenda, which will mobilize increased sources of finance public, private, multilateral and bilateral at international, regional, national and local levels; and will promote the efficient, effective and accountable resource allocation and management. - 31.
-We further commit ourselves to the objectives of: - (a) stimulating national and local economies, through enabling competitive and sustainable economic development, that will attract public and international financial resources and private investments, generate employment and increase revenues, providing a stronger financial base to support shelter and human settlements development; - (b) strengthening fiscal and financial management capacity, at all levels, to fully develop the taxation base, pricing mechanisms and other sources of revenue; - (c) enhancing public revenue through the use, as appropriate, of fiscal instruments which are conducive to environmentally friendly practices, in order to promote direct support for sustainable human settlements; - (d) strengthening regulatory and legal frameworks to enable markets to work and to facilitate independent initiative and creativity, as well as encourage a wide range of partnerships to finance shelter and human settlements development; - (e) promoting increased equitable access to credit by all people; - (f) adopting, where appropriate, transparent, timely, predictable and performance-based mechanisms for transfer of funds between different levels of government; and - (g) targeting, where appropriate, subsidies to those who are not served by the market, and promoting appropriate credit mechanisms and other instruments to address their needs.
+30. We commit ourselves to strengthening existing financial mechanisms and, where appropriate. developing new mechanisms for financing the implementation of the Habitat Agenda, which will mobilize increased sources of finance - public, private, multilateral and bilateral - at international, regional, national and local levels: and will promote the efficient, effective and accountable resource allocation and management.

+31. We further commit ourselves to the objectives of :

+(a) Stimulating national and local economies, through enabling competitive and sustainable economic development, that will attract public and international financial resources and private investments, generate employment and increase revenues, providing a stronger financial base to support shelter and human settlements development;

+(b) Strengthening fiscal and financial management capacity, at all levels, to fully develop the taxation base, pricing mechanisms and other sources of revenue:

+(c) Enhancing public revenue through the use, as appropriate, of fiscal instruments which are conducive to environmentally friendly practices, in order to promote direct support for sustainable human settlements;

+(d) Strengthening regulatory and legal frameworks to enable markets to work and to facilitate independent initiative and creativity, as well as to encourage a wide range of partnerships to finance shelter and human settlements development;

+(e) Promoting increased equitable access to credit for all;

+(f) Adopting, where appropriate, transparent, timely, predictable and performance-based mechanisms for transfer of funds between different levels of government; and

+(g) targeting, where appropriate, subsidies to those who are not served by the market. and promoting appropriate credit mechanisms and other instruments to address their needs.

-International Cooperation2
+E. International cooperation2

-- [32.
-We commit ourselves -- in the interests of international peace, security, justice and stability -- to enhance international cooperation and partnerships which will assist the implementation of the National and the Global Plans of Action, and will help attain the goals of the Habitat Agenda, by contributing to and participating in multilateral, regional and bilateral cooperation programmes and institutional arrangements and technical and financial assistance programmes; by the exchange of appropriate technology; by the collection, analysis and dissemination of information about shelter and human settlements, and by international networking. - 33.
-We further commit ourselves to the objectives of: - (a) striving for the fulfilment of the accepted target of O.7 per cent of Gross National Product for official development assistance, as soon as possible, as well as increasing, within it, the share for funding for human settlements and shelter development;
+[32.
+We commit ourselves - in the interests of international peace, security, justice and stability - to enhancing international cooperation and partnerships which will assist in the implementation of the national and the global plans of action and the attainment of the goals of the Habitat Agenda, by contributing to and participating in multilateral, regional and bilateral cooperation programmes and institutional arrangements and technical and financial assistance programmes: by the exchange of appropriate technology: by the collection, analysis and dissemination of information about shelter and human settlements, and by international networking.

+33. We further commit ourselves to the objectives of:

+(a) Striving for the fulfilment of the accepted target of 0.7 per cent of gross national product for official development assistance. as soon as possible, as well as increasing, within it, the share for funding for human settlements and shelter development;

-- (b) using resources and economic instruments in an effective, efficient and equitable manner, at the local, national, regional and international levels; and - (c) promoting responsive international cooperation between public, private and non-profit, non-governmental and community organizations.]
+(b) Using resources and economic instruments in an effective, efficient and equitable manner, at the local, national, regional and international levels; and

+(c) Promoting responsive international cooperation between public, private and non-profit, nongovernmental and community organizations.]